If you're a journalist and have any questions about a story, please contact our Media Advisor via the below contact details:

-Cats make great companions; provide relaxation and other health benefits for humans; are suitable for a variety of living spaces and lifestyles; are affordable to own and care for; and provide an opportunity for children to understand responsibility and experience empathy.
+Cats make great companions; provide relaxation and other health benefits for humans; are suitable for a variety of living spaces and lifestyles; are affordable to own and care for

 No Fee for Felines cats are currently available for adoption from the following RSPCA Adoption Centres, RSPCA Pets Place Centres and Pet Barns:

 *Burwood East *Bendigo *Ballarat + Pets Place *Epping Pets Place *Castlemaine *Portland *Peninsula (Pearcedale) * Wangaratta *Warrnambool *Pet Barn – Mentone * Pet Barn - Sunbury

 The Government’s latest quarterly report into the regulatory performance of the Exporter Supply Chain Assurance System (ESCAS) provides another litany of horrific treatment of Australian livestock.

 Among other incidents, the report, released through the Department of Agriculture’s website yesterday, contains details of:

 * thousands of sheep being sold outside of approved supply chains in Kuwait,